Abhishek Mahananda: Education & Professional Interests

 Abhishek Mahananda holds a Post Graduate Diploma in Management in 2006 from the Institute for Integrated Learning in Management – Graduate School of Management.
-He is an active entrepreneur with ventures in the food and beverage industry and digital media advertising.
+He is an entrepreneur with ventures in the food and beverage industry, media and broadcasting, having incorporated Union Foods with brands like Blue Voda and digital media advertising with information broadcasting venture under DMac Network.
+He also owns an online news and current affairs known as NewsAlert24x7 having a distinct pan Odisha news coverage which also covers national and world news.

 He co-founded Mahananda Petroleum & Chemicals Private Limited in 2019, showcasing his interests in the industrial and energy sectors.

 Sports & Personal Interests

-He is also an accomplished snooker & billiards player having competed in national championships across India.
-He is also a former Cricketer who played as a medium fast bowler and middle order batsman in the Junior State under-16 category.
-Abhishek was trained at Saheed Sporting Club under coach Kamal Ganguly where he played along with International Players like Debashish Mohanty and Pragyan Ojha.
+He is an accomplished snooker & billiards player having competed in national championships held across India.
+Abhishek is also a former cricketer who played as a medium fast bowler and as a middle order batsman in the Junior State under-16 category.
+Abhishek was trained at Odisha's prestigious Saheed Sporting Club under coach Kamal Ganguly where he trained and played along with future international players like Debashish Mohanty and Pragyan Ojha.

 Political life

 Mahananda had contested from Cuttack Sadar (Vidhan Sabha constituency) and lost the election.
-He part of the growing cohort of millenial politicians from Odisha like Saptagiri Ulaka, Sasmit Patra and Sofia Firdous.
-In April 2019, he contested the election to the Odisha Legislative Assembly from Cuttack Sadar (Vidhan Sabha constituency) on an Odisha Congress ticket and gained 6,229 of 155,799 votes cast.
+He is part of the growing cohort of millennial politicians from Odisha like Saptagiri Ulaka, Sasmit Patra and Sofia Firdous.
+As a prominent opposition party member and a senior functionary with the AICC, Mahananda has been a strong critic of the former BJD led government of Naveen Patnaik and also of the current BJP led Mohan Charan Majhi government in Odisha.
+In April 2019, he contested the election to the Odisha Legislative Assembly from Cuttack Sadar (Vidhan Sabha constituency) on an Odisha Congress.